 - At this point you have fulfilled your initial obligations under Article 15 of the GDPR and you need to await verification of the identity of the person making the request.
 You need something like a driving licence or passport that will allow you to visually verify they are who they say they are.
 For your own protection I would recommend copying their ID and attaching it to the client record.

 - In the background, WriteUpp will be working its magic and pulling together all of the data that you hold about the client.
 As this can sometimes be a fairly intensive task we queue up each Access Request and set its status to “Pending” until the content is ready.
-This normally takes 30-60 seconds and once its available to download the status is set to “Complete”.
+This normally takes a few minutes and once it's available to download, the status is set to “Complete”.

-- Assessments, Notes and Consents are all placed into folders and converted into PDFs
+- Assessments, Consents, Documents (Letters), Messages and Notes are all converted into PDFs and placed into folders

 - Appointments, Episodes and Invoices are summarised in .csv files

 - The Patient tab is summarised in a file called client-summary.pdf